lucidrains/video-diffusion-pytorch/README.md

 - [ ] prepare a jax version for large scale TPU training
 - [ ] have Trainer take care of conditional video synthesis, with text offered as corresponding {video_filename}.txt within the same folder
 - [ ] see if ffcv or squirrel-core is a good fit
+- [ ] bring in token shifts, along time and space

 ## Citations